 This can take several hours due to the chilling times.
 You can prepare the Chocolate Covered Cherries a day or two in advance, just make sure they remained chilled.
 (Remember to save all the juice from your maraschino cherries, you will be using it as a simple syrup for the cake!)

 Bake the chocolate cake in 8-inch round cake pans.
 When done baking, allow cakes to cool to room temperature.

 Prepare white buttercream.
 I used approximately 2 cups for this cake, so you can safely halve this recipe.

-Place one layer of cake on cake stand.
-Generously brush on maraschino cherry juice (left over from your chocolate covered cherries).
+Place one layer of cake on the cake stand.
+Generously brush on maraschino cherry juice (leftover from your chocolate-covered cherries).
 I used about 2 tablespoons.

 Prepare cherry juice glaze.
 Add 1 cup of powdered sugar and 1 teaspoon of cherry juice.
 (You can use up to 3 teaspoons depending on how runny you want to glaze.)
 Stir until smooth.
 Place in pastry bag and cut off a very small portion of the tip.
 Pipe lines over the chocolate covered cherries.

 Chill until ready to serve!